nex3/nex3.github.io/source/blog/160-50-reviews-for-ufo-50.md

 states" that just aren't possible face to face.

 <img src="/assets/160/13-mooncat.png" class="ufo-disk"> **_Mooncat_:** I adore
-the way the controls page completely buries the lead for how bizarre this game is, but even more than that I adore how good this feels once the controls click in your brain.
+the way the controls page completely buries the lede for how bizarre this game is, but even more than that I adore how good this feels once the controls click in your brain.
 It's insane to describe this as "the sequel to _Barbuta_" (I genuinely wonder if Thorson Petter's characterization comes from "what sort of